Jack Ruby: Associations with organized crime and gunrunning allegations

+Some conspiracy theorists have suggested Ruby had links to organized crime.
 The House Select Committee on Assassinations undertook a similar investigation of Ruby in 1979, 15 years after the written report, and said that he "had a significant number of associations and direct and indirect contacts with underworld figures" and "the Dallas criminal element," but that he was not a member of organized crime.
+In a memo dated to the day of Oswald's murder J. Edgar Hoover, Director of the FBI, wrote that "We have no information on Ruby that is firm, although there are some rumors of underworld activity in Chicago".

-Ruby was known to have been acquainted with both the police and the Mafia.
-The HSCA said that Ruby had known Chicago mobster Sam Giancana (1908–1975) and Joseph Campisi (1918–1990) since 1947, and had been seen with them on many occasions.
+Ruby was said to have been acquainted with the Mafia.
+The HSCA said that Ruby had known Chicago mobster Sam Giancana and Joseph Campisi since 1947 and had been seen with them on many occasions.
 After an investigation of Joe Campisi, the HSCA found:

 While Campisi's technical characterization in federal law enforcement records as an organized crime member has ranged from definite to suspected to negative, it is clear that he was an associate or friend of many Dallas-based organized crime members, particularly Joseph Civello, during the time he was the head of the Dallas organization.
 There was no indication that Campisi had engaged in any specific organized crime-related activities.

-G. Robert Blakey was the chief counsel for the HSCA, and he called Campisi "the No. 2 man in the mob in Dallas."
+G. Robert Blakey, the chief counsel for the HSCA, called Campisi "the No. 2 man in the mob in Dallas."
 He wrote in a 1993 article for The Washington Post: "It is difficult to dispute the underworld pedigree of Jack Ruby, though the Warren Commission did it in 1964.
 Similarly, a PBS Frontline investigation into the connections between Ruby and Dallas organized crime figures reported the following:

 In 1963, Sam and Joe Campisi were leading figures in the Dallas underworld.
 Jack knew the Campisis and had been seen with them on many occasions.
 The Campisis were lieutenants of Carlos Marcello, the Mafia boss who had reportedly talked of killing the President.

 On the night before Kennedy was assassinated, Ruby and Ralph Paul had dinner together at the Egyptian Lounge run by Joe and Sam Campisi.
-After Ruby was jailed for killing Lee Harvey Oswald, Joe Campisi "regularly visited" him.
+After Ruby was jailed for killing Oswald, Joe Campisi "regularly visited" him.